 - Food Packs – (store what your family will eat)

-6 – 16.9 oz. bottles of water, 12 oz. enamel camp cup, 3 plastic spoons, 3 antibacterial hand wipes, 3 instant oatmeal packets, 3 packets hot cocoa, 2 Lowry’s beef jerky, 2 granola bar, 2 Trail Mix bars, 2 Handi Snacks crackers ‘n cheez, 2 fruit snacks, 1 package gum, 10 pieces of hard candy, 3 Del Monte fruit cups 4 oz., 3 Chef Boyarde Ravioli or Lasagna 7.5 oz. mini
+6 – 16.9 oz. bottles of water, enamel camp cup, 3 plastic spoons, 3 antibacterial hand wipes, 3 instant oatmeal packets, 3 packets hot cocoa, 2 Lowry’s beef jerky, 2 granola bar, 2 Trail Mix bars, 2 Handi Snacks crackers ‘n cheez, 2 fruit snacks, 1 package gum, 10 pieces of hard candy, 3 Del Monte fruit cups 4 oz., 3 Chef Boyarde Ravioli or Lasagna 7.5 oz. mini

-FAMILY EMERGENCY BUCKET – A 5 gal bucket w/lid (can be used as seat, or toilet), First Aid Kit, Flashlight with 4 D batteries in a Ziploc, Portable Radio with 6 AA batteries in a Ziploc, 40 Coleman Waterproof matches, 50 Potable Aqua Water purification tablets, Can opener, Winchester 12-Function Army Knife, Rope, coil of 50 ft., Duct tape, Work gloves, 3 – large trash bags & 3 – 13 gal. plastic garbage bags (line the bucket for a toilet), wick chafing fuel, Map of city and vicinity, Disaster tips handouts, American Red Cross brochures
+FAMILY EMERGENCY BUCKET – A 5 gal bucket w/lid (can be used as seat, or toilet), First Aid Kit, Flashlight with batteries in a Ziploc, Portable Radio with batteries in a Ziploc, 40 Coleman Waterproof matches, 50 Potable Aqua Water purification tablets, Can opener, Winchester 12-Function Army Knife, Rope, coil of 50 ft., Duct tape, Work gloves, 3 – large trash bags & 3 – 13 gal. plastic garbage bags (line the bucket for a toilet), wick chafing fuel, Map of city and vicinity, Disaster tips handouts, American Red Cross brochures

 EMERGENCY PET BACKPACK (update every 6 months) – Each pet needs an emergency pack: Water, pet food, leash, collars with identification tags, medications, vaccine information, plastic bags for poop, name and number of veterinarian, toys